RafyWP/custom-average-rating-woocommerce-extension/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Displays the logged-in user's avatar (or icon), display name, and a custom link (e.g., 'My Account' for WooCommerce).
+Displays the average rating from a custom API endpoint for WooCommerce using a Gutenberg block.

 == Description ==

-This plugin displays the logged-in user's avatar (or a default icon), their display name, and a customizable link.
-When WooCommerce is active, the link can automatically serve as a 'My Account' link, enhancing the user experience on your site.
-Lightweight and easy to integrate, it is fully customizable to match your site's design.
+This plugin displays the average rating of WooCommerce products retrieved from a custom API endpoint.
+The Gutenberg block allows you to configure the API endpoint via a sidebar control, and on the front end the block fetches the rating data and displays it as a star rating.
+Lightweight and easy to integrate, it provides a simple way to showcase product ratings on your site.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/user-avatar-menu-account` directory, or install the plugin directly from the WordPress plugins screen.
+1. Upload the plugin files to the `/wp-content/plugins/custom-average-rating-woocommerce-extension` directory, or install the plugin directly from the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings if necessary from the WordPress admin area.
+3. Insert the "Custom Average Rating WooCommerce Extension" block into your post or page using the Gutenberg editor.

 == Frequently Asked Questions ==

-= How do I customize the link? =
+= How do I set the API endpoint? =

-You can modify the link via the plugin settings or by overriding the default template in your theme.
+You can set the API endpoint in the block's sidebar control when editing a post or page with the Gutenberg editor.

-= Does this plugin require WooCommerce? =
+= Is WooCommerce required? =

-No, WooCommerce is optional.
-When active, WooCommerce automatically enables the 'My Account' link functionality.
+Yes, WooCommerce must be active for this plugin to retrieve product ratings from your store.

 == Screenshots ==

-1. The plugin displayed on a WordPress site, showing the user avatar and account link.
+1. The Gutenberg editor displaying the block with the API endpoint field.
-2. An example of the customizable link in action.
+2. The front-end view showing the star rating based on the fetched average rating.

 == Upgrade Notice ==